 Spieth then shot a third-round 70 to reach 16-under 200 through 54 holes, setting a new 54-hole tournament record which eclipsed the previous record of 201, shot by Raymond Floyd in 1976 and Tiger Woods in 1997.

-Spieth then won the tournament on Sunday for his first major championship title, shooting a final round of 2-under 70 to post a record-tying 72-hole total of 18-under 270.
+Spieth then won the tournament on Sunday for his first major championship title, shooting a final round of 2-under 70 to post a then-record-tying 72-hole total of 18-under 270.
 That total matched Tiger Woods' winning total in 1997.

 Jordan Spieth owns or shares the 36- and 54-hole Masters scoring records, while Dustin Johnson owns or shares the 54- and 72-hole scoring records.